 The annual catch of shrimp, fish and shellfish, reaching 3.3 million tons in 1993, is a significant sector of the Thai economy.
 Commercial shrimp works well: throughout the country, more than 30,000 farms produced about 280,000 tons of shrimp in 2010 and exports to Europe, Japan and the United States reported more than $2 billion.
 But part of fishing which is used to feed shrimp in Thailand is regularly accused in the early 2010s to be made by migrant enslaved.

 Mines in Thailand

-Thailand was a major tin producers (21 000 tonnes in 1984).
+Thailand was a major tin producer (21 000 tonnes in 1984).
 The price of this metal has fallen by 60% in the early 1980s, the Thai production did not exceed 4700 tonnes in 1993.
-The main mining production is now the brown coal (156 million tonnes), to which are added gypsum, zinc, tungsten, antimony, manganese and lead.
+The main mining production is now brown coal (156 million tonnes), to which are added gypsum, zinc, tungsten, antimony, manganese, and lead.

 Energy in Thailand